 - Are teaching materials that can be shared freely and publicly, and

 - Provide explicit legal permission to adapt the materials for customization

-The critical thing that sets O.E.R. apart from cost-free resources is that they have what is colloquially referred to as “open licenses.”
-This means the author/creator has chosen an intellectual property license to allow their work to be available for others to use, share, update, revise, and adapt.
+The critical thing that sets OER apart from cost-free resources is that they have what is colloquially referred to as “open licenses.”
+This means the author/creator has selected an intellectual property license that makes their work available for anyone to use, share, update, revise, and adapt.
 This means you don’t need to purchase a copy or contact the rights holder for permission to redistribute or adapt the work.

 This is achieved by authors selecting a Creative Commons license for their work.
 These licenses provide a transparent way for authors to grant permission for users to:

 - Retain – permission to own, archive, and make copies of the content